-After submission and acceptance of a completed Charter Application, ICSB will contact the applicant group's designated representative to schedule a capacity interview.
+After submission and acceptance of a completed Charter Application, ICSB will reach out to the applicant group's designated representative to schedule a capacity interview.
 Only those individuals who are designated as part of the applicant group or as proposed or existing members of the governing board will be permitted to participate in the capacity interview.
 ICSB staff will use the capacity interview to address specific questions and concerns raised by the Charter Application, and to assess the capacity of the group to implement the proposed program effectively.
 The capacity interview is ninety (90) minutes long.
+ICSB staff reserves the right to ask for additional information to clarify and/or support specific answers given in the capacity interview.

-As required by Indiana law, a public hearing will be held to allow for comments from community members about the proposed school.
-ICSB hosts public hearings within the school corporation in which the proposed charter school will be located (or, if the specific location has not been identified, within the county in which the proposed charter school will be located).
-The purpose of the public hearing is for ICSB to receive comments from community members about the potential impact of the proposed charter school upon the community.
-The hearing is not a "question and answer" session between the public attendees and the applicant group or ICSB.
+As required by Indiana law, a public hearing will be held to allow for comments from community members about the school.
+ICSB hosts public hearings within the school corporation where the charter school is located which are attended by ICSB staff and Board members.
+The purpose of the public hearing is for ICSB representatives to receive comments from community members about the potential impact of the proposed school on the community.

 In addition to, or in lieu of, attending public hearings, community members may submit public comments via email to the following address: charter-applications@icsb.in.gov.
-All emails sent to this address (and to ICSB in general) are subject to Indiana's public access laws including the Access to Public Records Act ("APRA"), which may be found at IC § 5-14-3.
-Those submitting a public comment are asked to provide their name and the name of the proposed charter school along with their comment.
+Please note that all emails are subject to Indiana's public access laws including the Access to Public Records Act ("APRA"), which may be found at IC § 5-14-3.
+Those submitting a public comment are asked to provide their name and the name of the charter school along with their comment.